-It’s not just an aquarium, SeaWorld San Diego is an ocean-themed park in Mission Valley also has rides and attractions for all ages.
-The Sesame Street ara is for the younger set.
-Additional rides like Electric Eel and Tidal Twister are thrills for upper elementary aged kids.
+It’s not just an aquarium, SeaWorld San Diego is an ocean-themed park in Mission Valley also has attractions for all ages.
+Currently operating as a zoo, SeaWorld San Diego is offering animal experiences, indoor & outdoor aquariums, shows and entertainment.
 To maximize your visit, read this SeaWorld San Diego guide.

-As a bonus to your Spring Break in Southern California, SeaWorld’s Seven Seas Food Festival is held from March 7th to May 3rd, 2020, weekends only.
+As a bonus to your Spring Break in Southern California, SeaWorld’s Seven Seas Food Festival is being held now through May 2021, weekends only.
 This seasonal event of food and craft beer is included in the price of admission (dining costs extra).

 San Diego Safari Park